abraunegg/onedrive/docs/client-architecture.md

 ### `safeBackup` data preservation

+`safeBackup` is the client's **local data-loss prevention mechanism** for reconciliation conflicts.
+It is not created for every difference and it is not a second synchronisation database.
+It is used when the client is about to honour an online operation but the local pathname contains user data that cannot safely be discarded.

+A useful way to think about the replacement decision is to compare three states:

+1. **the last applied database baseline** - what the client last successfully reconciled;
+2. **the current canonical local file** - what exists on disk now; and
+3. **the incoming online file** - the Microsoft OneDrive content that is ready to be applied.

+If the current local file still matches the database baseline, it has not independently changed and can be replaced by the valid online version without creating a `safeBackup`.
+If the local file already matches the incoming online content, there is likewise nothing unique to preserve.
+However, if the local file differs from **both** the database baseline and the incoming online content, it contains an independent local modification.
+That is the point at which preservation is required before replacement can proceed.

-A replacement-style `safeBackup` is required when the existing canonical file contains content that is different from both:
+A replacement-style `safeBackup` is therefore required when the existing canonical file contains content that is different from both:

 * the incoming authoritative online file; and
 * the last successfully applied database baseline, where such a baseline exists.

 If the canonical file still matches the database baseline, it has not been independently modified and does not require a preservation copy before a valid online replacement.
 If it already matches the incoming online content, no preservation is required either.

 The replacement workflow uses a **copy**, not a destructive rename, so the canonical pathname remains present until the validated replacement is ready to commit.
+If the preservation copy cannot be created and verified, the replacement is rejected rather than risking local data loss.

+Once preservation succeeds, the validated online file can become the canonical local file while the previous unique local version survives under its generated `safeBackup` name.

 The deliberate exception is an online deletion of a tracked file that has independently changed locally.
 There is no incoming replacement to promote in that workflow, so the changed local data can be moved to a `safeBackup` name while the online deletion is honoured.